openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 * Provide a way for managed services to create dashboards for monitoring their services.
 * Allow aggregating portions of managed service metrics at a multi-cluster level, e.g. for reporting SLOs.
 * Allow longer retention for portions of data (e.g. calculating 1 month burn down SLO budget).
-* Allow analytics on portion of managed service data in conjuction with Telemeter data at the aggregation level.
+* Allow analytics on portion of managed service data in conjunction with Telemeter data at the aggregation level.
-* End customers using UWM should not see managed service metrics.
+* UWM contains only customer metrics (no managed service metrics).
+* Ability to expose managed service metrics into the OpenShift console (ODF goal).
 * Soft Goal: A foundation for next iterations mentioned in ### Long term motivation.

 ### Long Term Motivation